MuGeminorum/Snake-AI/README.md

 [![Python application](https://github.com/george-chou/PPO-Snake-AI/actions/workflows/python-app.yml/badge.svg?branch=main)](https://github.com/george-chou/PPO-Snake-AI/actions/workflows/python-app.yml)
 [![license](https://img.shields.io/github/license/george-chou/PPO-Snake-AI.svg)](https://github.com/george-chou/PPO-Snake-AI/blob/master/LICENSE)

-Using deep reinforcement learning to play Snake game.\
-The used algorithm is PPO for discrete!
-It has the brilliant performance in the field of discrete action space just like in continuous action space.\
-You just need half an hour to train the snake and then it can be as smart as you.
+This project aims to use deep reinforcement learning (DRL) to play Snake game automatically.
+The core DRL method used here is PPO for discrete, which has brilliant performance in the field of discrete action space like in continuous action space.
+You just need half an hour to train the snake agent and then it can take effect.

 ## Requirements
 ```